red-collar-official/flutter_kore/examples/sample_navigation/README.md

-Basic sample demonstating minimal setup for umvvm - here we are using http, DI, and navigation conmponents.
+Basic sample demonstating minimal setup for umvvm - here we are using http, DI, and navigation components.

 To quickly rebuild generated files use sh rebuild.sh